Admission | Conditional Admission | Program Questions

 Can I study for a short period of time?

-Yes, the IEC and IBE programs allow students to study for shorter periods of time.
-These programs allow students to study for as few as four weeks.
+Yes, the IEC program allows students to study for shorter periods of time.
+The minimum enrollment is 4 weeks.

 How long will it take me to reach my goals in English?